 Martha Few is Associate Professor of Latin American history at the University of Arizona.
 Her research and teaching focus on Guatemala and Mexico, Mesoamerican ethnohistory, the history of medicine, and human-animal studies.

 Prof. Few is co-editor with Zeb Tortorici of Centering Animals in Latin American History (Duke University Press, 2013).
 Centering Animals writes animals back into the history of colonial and postcolonial Latin America.
 This collection reveals how interactions between humans and other animals have significantly shaped narratives of Latin American histories and cultures.
 She is also author of Women Who Live Evil Lives: Gender, Religion and the Politics of Power in Colonial Guatemala (University of Texas Press, 2002).

-Prof. Few is finishing up a new book Signs of Life: Mesoamerican and Colonial Medicine in Enlightenment Guatemala.
+Prof. Few has a new book forthcoming, Signs of Life: Mesoamerican and Colonial Medicine in Enlightenment Guatemala.
 Signs of Life examines through the lens of cultural history the first public health campaigns in Guatemala, southern Mexico, and Central America, and local medical knowledge produced there in the eighteenth- and early-nineteenth-centuries.
 She weaves into her analysis of Enlightenment-era colonial public health campaigns a study of the important, but mostly overlooked, contribution of indigenous Mesoamerican medical cultures, which not only influenced the shape and scope of these campaigns but also influenced New World medical cultures more broadly.

 Prof. Few has been a Visiting Scholar at Harvard University's David Rockefeller Center for Latin American Studies.
 She has also held research fellowships at the Newberry Library in Chicago, the John Carter Brown Library at Brown University, and the Huntington Library in Pasadena.